Mark Hamill, Daisy Ridley React To ‘Star Wars: The Last Jedi’ Title Reveal, Rian Johnson Provides Further Update

 But while the rest of the cinematic community was busy lapping up Star Wars 8’s new and final title, Tuesday was simply another day at the office for its writer and director Rian Johnson.
 To prove that was the case the Brick, Looper and Brothers Bloom director took to Instagram to post an image of him back in the editing booth for the film.

-It turns out that Tuesday was another rather big day for Star Wars: The Last Jedi behind the scenes, too, because Rian Johnson took to Instagram to post that he was in the process of adding the opening scroll to the film, while also giving us a peak at what his working conditions currently look like,
+It turns out that Tuesday was another rather big day for Star Wars: The Last Jedi behind the scenes, too, because Rian Johnson took to Instagram to post that he was in the process of adding the opening scroll to the film, while also giving us a peek at what his working conditions currently look like,

 Felt so good to drop this into the cut this morning.